robinrheem/haplmate/README.md

-# hapstimator
+# Haplmate

-Simulated Annealing and EM alg version of estimating haplotypes
+Simulated Annealing and Expectation-Maximization algorithm version of estimating haplotypes